Allentown Premises Liability Attorneys

 What are Common Injuries That Give Rise to Premises Liability Claims and Where Do They Occur?

-A wide range of injury types can occur in Allentown or elsewhere when a property owner or possessor fails to protect guests.
+Though slip and fall accidents are most common, a wide range of injury types can occur in Allentown or elsewhere when a property owner or possessor fails to protect guests.
 We commonly see injuries occurring at restaurants, grocery stores, retail stores, and airports.
 Injuries range from lacerations and bruising to catastrophic injuries and even death.

 - Restaurants.
 Restaurants must make their facilities safe for their customers.
 This includes ensuring that walkways are clear of debris and liquids.
 Restaurants, especially fast-food restaurants, try to service as many people as possible as quickly as possible, but they cannot ignore the dangerous conditions that spilled food or drink present to customers.